All Templates

 Multiple Choice

-What are your main concerns or reasons you might oppose a local microgrid?
+What concerns, if any, would you have about a local microgrid?
 Select all that apply.

 Q7